Dennis Lehane

 photo credits: Wikimedia Commons

-country of citizenship: United States of America
+Country of citizenship: United States

-languages spoken, written or signed: English
+Languages spoken, written or signed: English

-occupation: writer, novelist, screenwriter
+Occupation: writer, novelist, screenwriter

-official website: dennislehane.com
+Official website: dennislehane.com

 Dennis Lehane (born August 4, 1965) is an American author.
 He has published more than a dozen novels; the first several were a series of mysteries featuring recurring characters, including A Drink Before the War.
-Four of his novels were adapted as films of the same names: Clint Eastwood's Mystic River (2003), Martin Scorsese's Shutter Island (2010), and Gone Baby Gone (2007) and Live by Night (2016), both directed by Ben Affleck.
+Four of his novels have been adapted into films of the same names: Clint Eastwood's Mystic River (2003), Martin Scorsese's Shutter Island (2010), and Gone Baby Gone (2007) and Live by Night (2016), both directed by Ben Affleck.
 His short story "Animal Rescue" was also adapted into the film The Drop, noted for being the final film role for actor James Gandolfini.
 Source: Wikipedia (en)

-Human - wd:Q311744
+Human -